mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

     {m \choose n} z^n (-1)^{m -  n}
 \right].
 $$
-To make further progress we must re-index the sum.
+To make further progress, we must reindex the sum.
 The trick is to reverse the default order of the sums as
 $$
 \sum_{m=0}^{\infty} \sum_{n=0}^{m} = \sum_{n=0}^{\infty} \sum_{m=n}^{\infty}.
 $$
-To see the logic of the sum we point the reader to [@Fig:ch5_fig37].
+To see the logic of the sum, we point the reader to [@Fig:ch5_fig37].
 The key is to notice that the double sum $\sum_{m=0}^\infty \sum_{n=0}^m$ is adding all possible pairs $(m, n)$ in the lower triangle, so we can add the terms vertically as the original sum indexing suggests, i.e.